Master of Science in Exercise Physiology

 Tuition

-Tuition for applicants who hold a baccalaureate degree is $600 per graduate semester credit hour.
-This includes cost of books and certifications.
+Tuition for applicants who hold a baccalaureate degree is $625 per graduate semester credit hour.
+This includes the cost of course materials and books needed throughout the program and certifications.

 Curriculum